c4tom/DreamDevBox/docs/howto/dns/add-custom-dns-server-on-linux.rst

 as the first entry and also make use of any other DNS server which are deployed via the LAN's DHCP server.

-If the Devilbox DNS server is not running, it does not affect the name resolution, because you will still have other entries in ``/etc/resolv.conf``.
+If the DreamDevBox DNS server is not running, it does not affect the name resolution, because you will still have other entries in ``/etc/resolv.conf``.